fractalvision/sparse/readme.md

 exportcsvnum : exports links db with a position number for each word charachter. exportcsvid : exports links db with an id for each word. exportcsvtxt : exports links db with a plain text words. #needs unicode fix to stop crashin in win

+With empty database works as shell, passing the query to sociation.org.